 Your period does not prevent you from doing anything and everything you normally enjoy.
 So no excuses.
 Eat right, stay fit, and get on with it."

-These are the exact lies that were perpetuated to me in the 10 years that it took me to get diagnosed.
+the exact lies that were perpetuated to me in the 10 years that it took me to get diagnosed.
 The last thing we should be telling people with bad period pain is to "get on with it".
 My periods were always there but they were definitely not a sign that my body was working the way it should.

 _________________________________________________________________________________